 Ra and Martin ref your games and volunteer with NCQC/USQ but they love playing and they love this team.
 (She also played for Cal once upon a time.
 People forget.)
 Kevin helped create USQ Gameplay and was one of my inspirations to become a ref but he loved playing and he still loves this team.
 Forrest may channel George Bush in his presidential style but he loves this team as much as Dubya loves America.
 Miles may have been a pain in the ass to beat against but he puts up with me when I’m his beater partner and helps me and Steven with our form (along with Kyrie) because he loves this team and every scrub on it.
 Chewy may not be going south with us but we don’t care because he loves this team and we love him right fucking back.
 Frank has been on more NorCal teams than most people, but there’s something to be said for a homecoming.
 I don’t even know how Kyle became a Skrewt and now I feel bad for not even asking.

 And we have rookies, too.
 This isn’t just a new chapter for them; it’s their first.
-Everyone thinks the Skrewts are old and dirt and know everything (okay, that’s true too) but getting to experience this sport with Steven and Ham as they feel the magic (yeah, I said it) and the hype for the first time was one of the big things that brought me back and reminded me of why I put so much of myself into this sport.
+Everyone thinks the Skrewts are old and as and know everything (okay, that’s true too) but getting to experience this sport with Steven and Ham as they feel the magic (yeah, I said it) and the hype for the first time was one of the big things that brought me back and reminded me of why I put so much of myself into this sport.
 It’s hard to be cynical and believe this sport is dying (though I do think growth is stagnating and colleges need help, but that’s another blog post for another day) when you’re around excited rookies.
 It’s helped me commit to figuring out how I can the sport going so that everyone can have that opportunity without overcommitting myself.

 I joined this team because so many of my friends are here, but the more I think and write about it, the more I realize that I stumbled into something special.
 Quidditch in NorCal started with SJSU, but the Skrewts were right behind them.
 I’m lucky to have been a big part of one program and have the chance to keep going with another.